How to Get Out of Student Loan Debt: 6 Options

 2. Complete the FAFSA

 Regardless of the educational path you choose, filling out the FAFSA is a smart move.
 It’s completely free to fill out and you may qualify for aid including grants, work-study, or federal student loans.
-Federal loans have benefits and protections not offered to private loans, so they are generally prioritized over private loans.
+Federal loans have benefits and protections not offered to private loans, so they are generally prioritized first.

 3. Explore Financing Options

-As mentioned, you may need to rely on a combination of financing options.
+As mentioned, you may need to rely on a combination of financing options to pay for grad school.
 When scholarships, grants, and federal student loans aren’t enough — private loans can help you fill in the gaps.

 The Takeaway

 Grad school is a big investment in your education, but the good news is there are grants and scholarships that you won’t have to pay back.
-Some employers may also offer tuition reimbursement benefits, or you could find work as a resident advisor or teaching assistant to supplement your tuition costs.
-If you need more funding to cover the cost, there are federal and private student loans.
+Some employers may also offer tuition reimbursement benefits, or you could find work as a Resident Advisor to supplement your tuition costs.
+If you need more funding to finance grad school, there are federal and private student loans.

 Cover up to 100% of school-certified costs including tuition, books, supplies, room and board, and transportation with a private student loan from SoFi.